patrosAT/egohands_ros/README.md

 ### Dependencies

 Running the node requires a gpu.
-The model have been tested with Python 3.6.
+The model have been tested with Python 2.7 and 3.6.

 #### Python3 / pip3
 ```